Raggaer/castro/README.md

 # Compiling

 Check out our wiki to see how to compile Castro.
-You can however get the latest commit build at [appveyor](https://ci.appveyor.com/project/Raggaer/castro/build/artifacts) for Linux-amd64 and Windows-amd64 only
+You can however get the latest commit build at [appveyor](https://ci.appveyor.com/project/Raggaer/castro/build/artifacts)

 # License